cryptopix-dev/colorsign/windows/README.md

 3. **Build Directory Setup**: Creates a `build/` directory if it doesn't exist
 4. **CMake Configuration**: Configures the project with MinGW toolchain
 5. **Project Building**: Uses CMake to build the configured project
-6. **Verification Testing**: Runs quick verification test if available
+6. **Build Verification**: Runs the main test executable to validate the build
 7. **Status Reporting**: Provides clear output about build completion

 #### Expected Output